Sylvexia/personal_research/2-18_Personal_Research.md

 - Object Detection:
 	- yolov4: posit 32 not finished
 	- version-RFB-640
+- Emotional Recognition
+	- emotion-ferplus-8: posit 32 not finished

 # Future Works

+- What experiment should we do?
+	- What operators does a model have?
+		- Numerical Analysis of supported operator.
+			- We only have `+-*/` supported in posit
+	- Lower bit and higher bit precision loss
+		- Remember the ground truth precision is FP32
+	- Model benchmark
+		- Numerically fluctuation but argmax() works.
+- Should I spend some time on get gpt-2 running?

 # Exp

+all posit32

 candy-8
 inference: 23298.175301510026, seconds